timepurge/hyperdefault/README.md

 # Hyperdefault [![Build Status](https://travis-ci.org/timepurge/hyperdefault.svg?branch=master)](https://travis-ci.org/timepurge/hyperdefault) [![Coverage Status](https://coveralls.io/repos/github/timepurge/hyperdefault/badge.svg?branch=master)](https://coveralls.io/github/timepurge/hyperdefault?branch=master)

 It's often nice to have guaranteed object properties when working with Javascript.
 This guarantee avoids the need for a lot of `in` and `hasOwnProperty` checks.
+Hyperdefault is a good companion when building configuration driven UI Components or in any scenario where you want to code against guarenteed defaults.

 Hyperdefault normalizes your lean Json payload/ JS Objects with defaults from a schema rule.
 The schema rule itself is a json, thus allowing you to maintain your schema rule externally.

-Hyperdefault is a good companion when working with configuration driven UI or when you just dont want hardcoded defaults in code.

 # Installation
 ```sh